 The customer agreeing to these terms ("Customer"), and Google LLC (formerly known as Google Inc.), Google Ireland Limited, Google Asia Pacific Pte.
-Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, "Google"), have entered into an agreement under which Google has agreed to provide the "Fabric Answers", Fabric Crashlytics", or "Fabric Beta" products or services to Customer (as amended from time to time, the "Agreement").
+Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, "Google"), have entered into the Firebase Crashlytics and Firebase App Distribution Terms of Service under which Google has agreed to provide the "Firebase Crashlytics" or "Firebase App Distribution" products or services to Customer (as amended from time to time, the "Agreement").

-These Fabric Data Processing and Security Terms, including their appendices, (the "Terms") will be effective and replace any previously applicable data processing and security terms as from the Terms Effective Date (as defined below).
-These Terms supplement the Agreement.
+These Crashlytics and App Distribution Data Processing and Security Terms, including their appendices, (the "Terms") are incorporated into the Agreement.
+These Terms will be effective and replace any previously applicable data processing and security terms as from the Terms Effective Date (as defined below).

 These Terms reflect the parties' agreement with respect to the terms governing the processing and security of Customer Personal Data under the Agreement.